Mahesh-MSFT/-mahesh-msft.github.io/_drafts/firewall-in-azure.md

     }
 ```

-If query returns any record from table then login is considered successful.
+If query fetches any record from table then login is considered successful.
 If login is successful the users are navigated to *home* page else they will be navigated to *unauth* page.

 username and password are
 > Note that MySQL database is also running as a service controller in AKS.
 Java Servlet Connectionstring uses the Service name for MySQL.